JoshHeng/FireflyAPI/README.md

 # Welcome to the unofficial Firefly API Documentation
 [Firefly](https://www.fireflylearning.com) is a virtual learning environment for schools.
-We have monitored the API requests made by the mobile app to construct this repository.
+This repository has been made by monitoring the API requests made by the mobile app on a single pupil user account on a single school instance.

-This repository provides example code in Node.JS.
+This repository provides a Node.JS driver and example code in Node.JS.
 You will also need to install the needed modules and libraries using `npm install`.
 Please see the [wiki](https://github.com/JoshHeng/Firefly-API/wiki) for detailed information about the API.

 ## environment.json